 Legal sports betting in the United States is one of the fastest-growing markets in this country, especially online wagering.
 Beginning on May 14, 2018, the Supreme Court lifted its ban on sports betting, repealing the PASPA Act (Professional and Amateur Sports Protection Act) set back in 1992.
 Since that date, legal sports betting has been growing throughout the United States at a rapid pace.

-While not all states have approved legalized sports betting, there are 21 (AR, CO, DE, IL, IN, IA, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV) that have.
-In addition to the 21, the Washington D.C. region also legalized it.
+Although not all states have approved legalized sports betting, there are 27 (AR, AZ, CO, CT, DE, IL, IN, IA, LA, KS, MD, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV, WY) that have, plus Washington, D.C. and Ontario in Canada also legalized it.
 Because of the financial gain of the legalization of sports betting via tax revenue, we are seeing more and more states jump on board this fast-moving train.

-Moving forward, expect to see sports betting legalized in nine more states in the coming months.
-These states may include Washington, Maryland, Connecticut, Florida, Arizona, Nebraska, Wyoming, Louisiana, and South Dakota.
+Expect to see sports betting legalized in the coming months in Maine, Washington, Maryland, Florida, Nebraska, Ohio and South Dakota.

 In those states, there is already an approval in place for the legalization of sports wagering.
 However, there are still many states that are either in the early stages of the process or have yet to begin it at all.
 Utah remains the lone state unlikely to ever authorize sports wagering, as it has an anti-gambling stance written into its constitution.